Dog groomers use these super-absorbent microfiber towels to literally pull the water out of a dog’s coat after bathing.

 If you choose to dry them in the dryer, you are not supposed to place dryer sheets in with these towels because they lessen the absorption properties of the towels.

 I’ve had my super-absorbent microfiber towels for well over 15 years, and they show absolutely NO sign of age.
 I’ve used them to clean up everything under the sun, and they have never become stained.
-I’ve washed them and dryed them without any special attention, and they are just as absorbent as they ever were.
+I’ve washed them and dried them without any special attention (though I prefer to air dry them as a rule), and they are just as absorbent as they ever were.

 Unique Things About These Towels

-One of the coolest things I figured out a few years ago, is that you can cut them to size with a standard pair of scissors.
-This means, you simply purchase one larger sized towel, then you cut it into several smaller towels.
-That way, you always have one on hand for whenever spills occur!
+One of the coolest things I figured out a few years ago, is that you can cut them to size with a regular pair of scissors.
+This means you simply purchase one of the larger sized towels (I’ve done this with both the PackTowel and the Shamwow), then you cut it into several smaller towels.
+That way, you always have one on hand for whenever spills occur anywhere inside your home!

 I understand they’re making these towels now with “finished edges”, but you certainly don’t need anything fancy for cleaning up pet spills & stains.